vuminhtue/SMU_Workshop_Linux/_episodes/05-pipes.md

 > What other command(s) could be added to this in a pipeline to find
 > out what animals the file contains (without any duplicates in their
 > names)?
 {: .challenge}

-> ## Removing Unneeded Files
->
-> Suppose you want to delete your processed data files, and only keep
-> your raw files and processing script to save storage.
-> The raw files end in `.dat` and the processed files end in `.txt`.
-> Which of the following would remove all the processed data files,
-> and *only* the processed data files?
->
-> 1. `rm ?.txt`
-> 2. `rm *.txt`
-> 3. `rm * .txt`
-> 4. `rm *.*`
-{: .challenge}

-> ## Wildcard Expressions
->
-> Wildcard expressions can be very complex, but you can sometimes write
-> them in ways that only use simple syntax, at the expense of being a bit
-> more verbose.
-For example, the wildcard expression `*[AB].txt`
-> matches all files ending in `A.txt` or `B.txt`.
-Imagine you forgot about
-> this.
->
-> 1. Can you match the same set of files with basic wildcard expressions
->     that do not use the `[]` syntax? *Hint*: You may need more than one
->     expression.
->
-> 2. The expression that you found and the expression from the lesson match the
->     same set of files in this example.
-What is the small difference between the
->     outputs?
->
-> 3. Under what circumstances would your new expression produce an error message
->     where the original one would not?
-{: .challenge}

 > ## Which Pipe?